 Cytokines help the immune system communicate with the body and brain.

 - The inflammatory cytokine TNF-alpha, for example, has been linked with every mechanism of depression and can drive down serotonin production in a number of ways (24).

 - The conventional model of “low serotonin=depression, boost serotonin = treatment” is now viewed as incomplete, with the “cytokine model of depression” being more encompassing of the wide causes of depression (as well as low serotonin).

-If these little messengers called cytokines act as communicators between the immune system and body, what drives cytokines to be overactive?
+If these little messengers called cytokines act as communicators between the immune system and the body, what drives cytokines to be overactive?

-Chris Kresser, LAc reviewed the concept concisely in his article, complete with references: Is Depression a Disease – Or a Symptom of Inflammation?.
+Chris Kresser, LAc reviewed the concept concisely in his article, complete with references: Is Depression a Disease – Or a Symptom of Inflammation?